 Missed instruction, regardless of the reason, can have significant academic consequences.
 Therefore, the broader emphasis is on improving attendance for every student.
 Our school is committed to increasing the attendance rate for all students.
 As we continue to grow as a school community, attendance monitoring will be one of our foremost goals to ensure that our students are in school every day and on time.
 We have established an attendance team, composed of administrators, teachers, counselors, and students, to establish plans for addressing our chronic absenteeism rate and create positive incentives for students who attend school daily.
-Please contact Ms. Ward or Coach Pope for more information about our attendance action plan.
+Please contact Mr. Pope or Mr. Neal for more information about our attendance action plan.
 There are more awards and field trips to come.
 Stay tuned, and keep coming to school every day and on time!

 SCHS will conduct several safety drills this school year, including fire/evacuation, lockdown, and weather-related drills.
 Please reference the letter linked here about annual lockdown drills.
 Contact the main office if you have any questions or concerns.